AdobeDocs/marketo.en/help/marketo/product-docs/reporting/performance-insights/performance-insights-dashboards.md

 title: Performance Insights Dashboards
 exl-id: 324880d0-e3ff-4bd5-8e1b-102c4ea66c8f
 ---
-# Performance Insights Dashboards {#performance-insights-dashboards}
+# [!UICONTROL Performance Insights] Dashboards {#performance-insights-dashboards}

 Learn more about the available dashboards in MPI.

 ![](assets/1-4.png)

-## Engagement {#engagement}
+## [!UICONTROL Engagement] {#engagement}

-The Engagement dashboard helps you measure the effectiveness of your nurture and new name acquisition programs.
+The [!UICONTROL Engagement] dashboard helps you measure the effectiveness of your nurture and new name acquisition programs.

 ![](assets/two-3.png)

 Measuring Audience Engagement

-Choose the **Successes** metric to measure audience engagement in your nurture programs.
+Choose the **[!UICONTROL Successes]** metric to measure audience engagement in your nurture programs.
 Success is a measure of meaningful interaction in Marketo.

 ![](assets/3-4.png)